AdobeDocs/experience-platform.en/help/intelligent-services/content-commerce-ai/overview.md

 ---
-keywords: Experience Cloud;getting started;content and commerce ai;popular topics;Intelligent Services
+keywords: Experience Cloud;getting started;content and commerce ai;popular topics;Intelligent Services;ccai
 solution: Experience Cloud; Intelligent Services
 title: Content and Commerce AI overview
 topic: Content and Commerce AI
+description: Content and Commerce AI is a set of AI services that allows you to extract intelligent features from your content, organize, streamline content flow, and deliver more impactful, personalized experiences to your customers.
 ---

 # Content and Commerce AI overview